-Embry-Riddle Aeronautical University Daytona Beach campus is home to several colonies of cats.
-Some are friendly while others avoid people.
-Before we moved into the new library in 2018, I sometime sat outside the temporary library during lunch.
-Often I would be surrounded by cats and I usually gave them some of my lunch: fish, turkey, and chicken.
-Around that time, some students, with the support of faculty and staff, formed a club to help feed and care for the campus cats.
-They called it P.A.W.S. or the Protecting Animal Wellness Society.Continue reading Feeding the Embry-Riddle Cats
+Embry-Riddle Aeronautical University Daytona Beach campus is home to at least one colony of cats.
+In 2018, some students, with the support of faculty and staff, formed a club to help feed and care for the campus cats.
+They called it the Protecting Animal Wellness Society (P.A.W.S.).

 Sadly, my cat Laser Eyes “Ellie” Day died on New Years Eve.
 Literally minutes before midnight on December 31, 2018, the veterinarian at the animal hospital where Ellie had spent the last night called to say that her severe pneumonia and dehydration had worsened to the point where she was suffering and would not live through the night.
 I gave my permission to euthanize her.
 It was an awful end to her life and an awful way to end the year.
 She was a few months shy of her seventh birthday.

 Ellie was a rescue cat, so I didn’t know her exact birthday.
 The papers that came with her estimated that she was born in March 2012.
 That meant she was about fourteen months old when I got her on May 5, 2013.